Vibrant and Subtle Beauties

-The Camera and Lens - Not everyone has access to the same gear so this advice is relative to what you have.
-If at all possible use a camera with an interchangeable a mirrorless or DSLR camera, either camera type works equally well.
-The lens selection depends on how close your birds allow you to get - Me personally I use a 70-200mm or a 300mm - the objective is to fill the camera frame while the bird is perched.
+- Not everyone has access to the same gear so this advice is relative to what you have.
+If at all possible use a camera with an interchangeable mirrorless or DSLR camera, either camera type works equally well.
+The lens selection depends on how close your birds allow you to get - Personally I use a 70-200mm or a 300mm - the objective is to fill the camera frame while the bird is perched.

 If you don't have a DSLR/Mirrorless camera or lens see below for a good starter kit.

-Shutter Speed - Depending on your camera/lens combo a good rule of thumb is shoot at a shutter speed at least the focal length of the lens.
+Shutter Speed - Depending on your camera/lens combo a good rule of thumb is to shoot at a shutter speed of at least the focal length of the lens.
 Thus if you have a 200mm you should try 1/200s.
-With newer lenses and cameras now having image stabilization built in you can get away with a little slower shutter speed.
+With newer lenses and cameras now having image stabilization built-in you can get away with a little slower shutter speed.
 If not it may be worth mounting the camera on a tripod to make things more steady, but it is not a necessity.

-ISO - Friend or Foe?
-Older cameras may show noise images taken with ISO past 800, while newer cameras have good images even at ISO 6400, the more noise in your image the less sharp you pictures will be.
+Older cameras may show noise images taken with ISO past 800, while newer cameras have good images even at ISO 6400, the more noise in your image the less sharp your pictures will be.
 What I am getting at is to only adjust the ISO up when necessary to reduce image blurring from camera shake, higher shutter speeds help eliminate blurry photos.
 Thus to maintain that 1/200s shutter speed at f/5.6 you may need an ISO of 400 for example, your mileage may vary depending on your lighting situation and in-camera image stabilization or vibration reduction.